 Switzerland is party to several bilateral and multilateral agreements and treaties regarding cooperation on environmental matters with neighbouring states and several other countries, such as the United Nations Framework Convention on Climate Change and the Kyoto Protocol to the United Nations Framework Convention on Climate Change.
 Furthermore, Switzerland is engaged in spatial planning and has concluded several treaties, such as the Convention on the Protection of the Alps, the Ramsar Convention on Wetlands of International Importance and the Convention on the Protection of the World Cultural and Natural Heritage.
-Switzerland is also a party to the Washington Convention on International Trade in Endangered Species.
-Moreover, Switzerland has concluded several treaties regarding water engineering, water management and the protection of waters.
-Also, energy efficiency, ecological balance and air pollution control are subjects covered by international treaties to which Switzerland is a party.
+Switzerland the economical use of energy and the development of hydropower, wind, solar energy, biomass and geothermal energy as energy sources.